albertopeam/Android-Infrastructure/README.md

 ```

 ##### <a name="createinfra">2.
 Create use case executor</a>
-This use case executor provides the ability to run code in background and
+The UseCaseExecutor object provides the ability to run UseCase objects
-when it completes invoke the Android main thread with the result.
+in a separate thread and when the it completes, it invoke the Android
+main thread with the result.
+This is done behind the scenes.
+Another feature is that this UseCaseExecutor will handle Exceptions thrown
+during the execution of the UseCase(s) and report to the caller.
-This executor need as a parameter an implementation of a
+This executor need as a parameter an implementation of an
-ExceptionController, this have been created in step one,
+ExceptionController, like the one that we have been created in step one,
 [Create exception handler](#createexceptionhandler).
 ```java
 UseCaseExecutor useCaseExecutor = UseCaseExecutorFactory.provide(exceptionController);
 ```

 ##### <a name="createusecase">3.
 Create an use case</a>
-An use case is a piece of code that executes an operation and returns a
+An UseCase is a piece of code that executes one or more operations and
-result.
-This operation will be executed in a background thread.
-The result
-will be posted to main thread.
+returns a result to the caller, or if an exception was raised inform
+the caller.
+The UseCase make use of generics, as input and output, this
+will impact when we add it to the UseCaseExecutor and implement the
+Callback that already is linked to the same UseCase generics.

 We will need to pass as parameter a lifecycle, this lifecycle will
-handle use case cancelation in the case that the android component be
+handle UseCase cancelation in the case that the android component be
 destroyed.
-This lifecycle is in alpha, to get more information visit:
+This lifecycle is in alpha(final release with Android O),
+to get more information visit:
 [Android lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle.html)

 In this example we will only return the string converted to uppercase.